 Babylonstoren is growing nuts!August 1st, 2019

-The alluring smell of freshly roasted almonds and macadamia nuts have lured many farm visitors to our newly established Lekker Room.
+The alluring smell of freshly roasted almonds and macadamia nuts has lured many farm visitors to our Lekker Room.
 Here, our love for all things nutty is celebrated daily with a mouthwatering variety of nuts, brittles, rusks and granolas.
 Whether kept raw, roasted or salted, every mouthful of these nutritious nuggets crunches with flavour.
 We talk about certain processes involved with growing nuts, below.

 If you’ve been to Babylonstoren in springtime, chances are that the beautiful blossoms of our almond trees have stopped you in your tracks.
 Nonpareil, which gives the largest yield and best quality almonds, is the main cultivar grown on the farm.
 Widely used and loved around the world, these nuts are prized for their soft shells, naturally sweet and buttery taste as well as versatility.
 These almonds truly are exceptional and the name Nonpareil – French for “without equal” or “incomparable” – could not be more spot on!